reinhart1010/nix/docs/en/osx/whatis.md

 ---
 # whatis

-Tool that searches a set of database files containing short descriptions of system commands for keywords.
+Search a set of database files for short descriptions of system commands for keywords.
 More information: <http://www.linfo.org/whatis.html>.

 - Search for information about keyword: